Text by Tegan Crous

 - Improved problem-solving abilities (learn how to break problems down and apply a formulaic approach)

-Click here to find out more about preparing teens for a successful future.
+Click here to find out more about preparing teens for a successful future in tech.